A Guide to Holding an IEP Meeting

 Prepare for disagreements with school staff members or other parents attending the IEP meeting.
 It's possible that you or someone else will come into the meeting with a different opinion on what your student needs to succeed.

 Be honest about your student's performance and behaviors when discussing testing results.
 During IEP meetings, testing results are often discussed in order to understand how well they impact your student's educational goals or how they might be modified to accommodate your student's needs.
 Being honest about how your student is performing in these areas will help the school create an IEP that works for everyone.

 Leave ample time for questions and answers at the end of the meeting.
 This will ensure that you leave with all of your questions answered and understand what happens next.

 If you are not satisfied with the IEP, let your student's teacher or parent know right away.
 You can also follow up with them in writing so they have a record of your concerns.

 Celebrate your student's successes!
 Your student's teacher will want to share results from their educational goals so be sure to congratulate them on a job well done!

-If you are a parent who is going to school for the first time or attending your student's IEP meeting, it might be nerve-wracking.
+If you are a parent who is reviewing your child's IEP first time or attending your child's IEP meeting, it might be nerve-wracking.
 But don't worry!
 We'll walk you through what an IEP meeting entails and how to make sure that it goes smoothly.
 The steps we've outlined in this article should help ensure that there won't be any surprises when you attend your next IEP meeting with confidence.